MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 + SQL Server vNext setup installs the [9.0.0 feature set](https://msdn.microsoft.com/library/mt604847.aspx).
 Operationalization is not provided in this feature set.

-  Using SQL Server Setup, SQL Server's support policy is in effect (search for "SQL Server 2016" on this page)](https://support.microsoft.com/en-us/lifecycle).
-SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but at longer intervals.
+  Using SQL Server Setup, SQL Server's support policy is in effect (search for "SQL Server 2016" on [this page](https://support.microsoft.com/en-us/lifecycle)).
+SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but newer features roll out more slowly.
 For more information about installation options in SQL Server, see [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).

 ### Prerequisites